fluent/fluent-logger-java/README.sbt.md

 > test
 ```

-* Running tests again if some source code has changed
+* Running tests again if some source code is changed
 ```
 > ~test
 ```